Pete Klenow

 Peter Joseph Klenow (born 1964) is an American economist and the Ralph Landau Professor in Economic Policy at Stanford University.
 He is known for his work on firm productivity in the developing world and on measures of economic growth.

 He is a member of the American Academy of Arts and Sciences and the Econometric Society.
 He has published in the Quarterly Journal of Economics, the American Economic Review, Econometrica, and The Journal of Political Economy.

 Biography

 Klenow received his PhD from Stanford in 1991 with a dissertation on "Externalities and Business Cycles."
 He was advised by Robert Hall and Kenneth L. Judd.

 Klenow was a junior professor in the Chicago Booth School of Business from 1991 until 2000.
 He then joined the Federal Reserve Bank of Minneapolis as a senior economist.
 In 2003, he returned to Stanford to join the faculty.

-Beginning in 2025, Klenow will be a co-editor of Econometrica.
+In 2025, Klenow was appointed a co-editor of Econometrica.
 From 2017 to 2023, he was a founding co-editor of AER:Insights.